endolith/elsim/examples/README.md

 ## Niemi and Weisberg 1968, Klahr 1966

+Niemi, R. G., & Weisberg, H. F. (1968).
+[A mathematical solution for the probability of the paradox of voting](https://doi.org/10.1002/bs.3830130406). *Behavioral Science*, *13*(4), 322.

-Reproduction of Condorcet paradox likelihood column and table
+Reproduction of Condorcet paradox likelihood column and table:

 ### Table 1: Probability That There Is No Majority Winner